spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 sorry for my bad english !!!

-first make a copy of your os
+first make a copy of your trixie os

        XAUTHORITY=/home/spook/.Xauthority sudo dbus-launch piclone

+most of comands for all rpi but sure for trixie

 #  build FFMPEG with libfdk_aac